 - Website pages and maintenance forms are all built in ASP.NET 4.0.

-- When indicated data is stored in a database on SQL Server purchased as a part of
+- Data is stored in a database on SQL Server purchased as a part of

 the hosting package.

 - Site security is ASP.NET security stored in SQL.
 As passwords are hashed for high

 - To keep costs down, all sites use a purchased template.
 The actual template is determined

 after an assessment of organizational needs.
 These are set so that the page